dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 #define       TIMER0_SOURCE
 ```

-- The default Timer0 PWM configuration are the following.
-You can chenge them according your application
+- The default Timer0 PWM configurations are the following.
+You can change them according to your application

 ```c
 #define     TIMER_ON        1000